Myrtle Gonzalez: Movie career

 Because she grew up in Los Angeles, the shift of movie production to her hometown was a big advantage for her.
 Gonzalez worked for such studios as Vitagraph and Universal.

-She appeared in five movies opposite William Desmond Taylor at Vitagraph: the comedy/drama Her Husband's Friend (1913), the drama Tainted Money (1914), the comedy Millions for Defence (1914), the drama The Kiss (1914), and the drama Captain Alvarez (1914).
+Out of a total 80 movies in her career, she appeared in five movies opposite William Desmond Taylor at Vitagraph: the comedy/drama Her Husband's Friend (1913), the drama Tainted Money (1914), the comedy Millions for Defence (1914), the drama The Kiss (1914), and the drama Captain Alvarez (1914).

+In 1919, Photoplay Magazine honored Myrtle Gonzalez with a Bronze Plaque for her exceptional performance in “The Mexican,” considered one of her finest roles.

 In many of her roles, Gonzalez typified a vigorous out-of-doors type of heroine.
 During the last six years of her career, many of the movies she starred in were stories of the snow country and of the forests.